Fievel's American Tails

-Fievel's American Tails is an animated television series, produced by Amblimation, Nelvana, and Universal Cartoon Studios.
+Fievel's American Tails is an animated television series, produced by Amblin Television, Nelvana, and Universal Cartoon Studios.
 It aired on CBS for one season in 1992, and continued Fievel's adventures from the film An American Tail: Fievel Goes West.
 Phillip Glasser, Dom DeLuise and Cathy Cavadini were the only actors from the film to reprise their roles, as Fievel, Tiger and Tanya respectively.
-One character, Wylie Burp, is written off from this show following the respect of James Stewart's retirement.
-Another character, Tony Toponi, is written off following Pat Musick's then-current parenting of her daughter Mae Whitman, as Tony could not reappear until the DTV sequels in the late 1990s.
+One character, Wylie Burp, was written off from this show in respect of James Stewart's retirement.
+Another character, Tony Toponi, was written off as Pat Musick took time away to raise her daughter Mae Whitman, so Tony could not reappear until the late 1990s direct-to-video sequels.
 He only made cameos in Fievel Goes West owing to that respect.

 The show had a focus on promoting reading, and frequently the solution to an episode's conflict was found by Fievel reading.
 The character also appeared in public-service messages sponsored by the nonprofit Reading Is Fundamental.

-After its abandonment for over two decades, NBCUniversal regained rights to the series in 2020.